Things That Make You Go Hmmm...

 "Things That Make You Go Hmmm..." is a song by American dance group C+C Music Factory.
-It was released in June 1991 as the third single from their debut album, Gonna Make You Sweat (1990).
-The single features Freedom Williams and he is also seen in the accompanying music video.
+It was released in June 1991 by Columbia Records as the third single from their debut album, Gonna Make You Sweat (1990).
+The single version features Freedom Williams and Zelma Davis who also appear in the accompanying music video, directed by Marcus Nispel, while female vocals are provided by Deborah Cooper instead of Davis on the original album version.
 The song was inspired by a running gag on The Arsenio Hall Show, where Arsenio, while allegedly on a long drive, pondered certain thoughts and referred to them as "things that make you go hmmm...."

-The C+C song was a success in the US, reaching number four on the Billboard Hot 100, number 31 on the Billboard Hot R&B Singles chart, and number 20 on the Top 40 Radio Monitor.
-It also reached number four on the UK Singles Chart.
-The song was certified gold by the RIAA on August 13, 1991, for sales of over 500,000 copies.
+The C+C song was a success in the United States, reaching number four on the Billboard Hot 100, number 31 on the Billboard Hot R&B Singles chart, and number one on the 12-inch Singles Sales and Dance Club Play charts.
+It also reached number four on the UK Singles Chart and number two in New Zealand.
+The song was certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies.

 Critical reception

-AllMusic editor Jose F. Promis noted that the song "took a phrase popularized by Arsenio Hall and made it into another cleverly infectious Top Ten smash."
-Larry Flick from Billboard wrote, "After forging a guitar-driven pop/hiphop sound that is being heavily copied by others, groove clique deftly sidesteps into James Brown-style funk territory.
+AllMusic editor Jose F. Promis remarked that the song took a phrase popularized by Arsenio Hall and made it into "another cleverly infectious Top Ten smash."
+Larry Flick from Billboard magazine wrote, "After forging a guitar-driven pop/hiphop sound that is being heavily copied by others, groove clique deftly sidesteps into James Brown-style funk territory.
 Rapper Freedom Williams tells amusing tales amid retro-horns and percussion."
-Penelope Layland from The Canberra Times stated that it is "the best track on the album", "with its clever, catchy lyrics and smooth beat."
+Penelope Layland from The Canberra Times named it the best track on the album, "with its clever, catchy lyrics and smooth beat."

-Dave Sholin from the Gavin Report commented that writers/producers Cole and Clivillés "have successfully crossbred a unique brand of rap and melody that's taken them on back-to-back trips into the Top Ten.
+Dave Sholin from the Gavin Report stated that writers/producers Cole and Clivillés "have successfully crossbred a unique brand of rap and melody that's taken them on back-to-back trips into the Top Ten.
 This third entry maintains their infectious rhythm, strengthened by a title that will keep audiences hummmmin'."
 A reviewer from Music & Media wrote that "the secret behind the success of these dance/pop providers is the good hook in their songs.
 This time it's the saxophone part, which is repeated after each line."
+David Quantick from NME said, "The old C&Cs have blown it this time with a very ordinary sort of tune indeed that doesn't so much fail to stay in the memory as break the doors down, steal the car and drive to Birmingham."